MrJonesAPS/ITE140/2050/pycon_proposal.md

 necessarily have time for all of it.
 We'll provide starter code for each of these topics, and if there's time, we'll take audience input on which we should work through together:
-    - Naive-Bayes Categorization: If we've manually categorized some comments, how can we automatically categorize the rest?
+    - Naive Bayes Classification: If we've manually categorized some comments, how can we automatically categorize the rest?
     - LLM's for Survey Analysis: How can we use LLMs to help categorize comments, synthesize future responses, or even personalize surveys?